-Earlier this year, Samsung confirmed four versions of the Galaxy S10.
-Three of those devices, the Galaxy S10, Galaxy S10+, and Galaxy S10e launched in March and are available on multiple carriers in the United States and on various carriers around the world.
+Last year, Samsung confirmed four versions of the Galaxy S10.
+Three of those devices, the Galaxy S10, Galaxy S10+, and Galaxy S10e launched in March on multiple carriers in the United States.

-The devices come with an assortment of bells and whistles and they should be on your shopping list if you’re hunting for a new smartphone in 2019.
+The devices come with an assortment of bells and whistles and they should be on your shopping list if you’re hunting for a new smartphone in early 2020.

-The Samsung Galaxy S10 5G is available in South Korea and the United States and the device will hit an assortment of other places in the weeks ahead.
+The Samsung Galaxy S10 5G is available in South Korea, the United States and an assortment of other places.

-Verizon was the first carrier to stock the phone when it released the device back in May.
+Verizon was the first carrier to stock the phone when it arrived all the way back in May.

-There are plenty of reasons to consider buying the Galaxy S10 5G.
-5G speeds are part of it but you’ll also get a bigger display, faster wireless charging, and a few other perks.
+There are plenty of reasons to consider buying the Galaxy S10 5G over another version of the Galaxy S10 or another phone.
+5G speeds are part of it, but you’ll also get a bigger display, faster wireless charging, and a few other perks.

 In this guide we’ll take you through the best reasons to buy and the best reasons to forget about the Galaxy S10 5G and go with something else.

-If you want top of the line battery life, buy the Galaxy S10 5G.
+If you want the biggest Galaxy S10 display, you'll want to go with the Galaxy S10 5G.

 The Galaxy S10e, the budget model, has the smallest display checking in at 5.8-inches.
 It also features the lowest resolution (Full HD+ Flat Dynamic AMOLED, 19:9 with 438ppi).